Blosc/blogsite/posts/blosc2-grok-release.rst

 Although fully usable, this plugin is still in its early stages, so we encourage you to try it out and give us feedback; we will be happy to hear from you!

-Thanks to the `LEAPS consortium <https://www.leaps-innov.eu>`_ and `NumFOCUS <https://numfocus.org>`_ for sponsoring this work.
-Providing the funding for this project has allowed us to develop this plugin and make it available to the community.
+Thanks to the `LEAPS consortium <https://www.leaps-innov.eu>`_ for sponsoring this work, and `NumFOCUS <https://numfocus.org>`_ for their continuous support through the past years.
+Thanks also to Aaron Boxer, for the excellent `grok <https://github.com/GrokImageCompression/grok>`_ library, and for his help in making this plugin possible.
+If you like what we are doing in the Blosc world, please consider `donating <https://numfocus.org/donate-to-blosc>`_ to the project.